Shinsuke Nakamura: Super Rookie (2002–2005)

 Nakamura joined NJPW in March 2002 and quickly began making a name for himself as a bright prospect for the company.
 In his debut match on August 29, 2002 he lost to Tadao Yasuda.
 Having earned the nickname "Super Rookie", Nakamura impressed both NJPW officials and fans with an excellent combination of strength, speed, and technical skill.
 Alongside fellow rookies Hiroshi Tanahashi and Katsuyori Shibata, Nakamura became known as one of the "new Three Musketeers".
-Nakamura began training vale tudo and, on December 31, he made his mixed martial arts debut, where he was defeated by Daniel Gracie via submission to an armlock.
-Nakamura's second MMA fight took place on May 2, 2003, when he defeated Jan Nortje with a guillotine choke.
-He followed that up on September 13 with another submission victory over Shane Eitner in his third MMA fight.
 On December 9, Nakamura defeated Hiroyoshi Tenzan for the IWGP Heavyweight Championship, thus becoming the youngest wrestler in history to win the title.
+His record was broken in 2026, when Callum Newman won the title.
 On January 4, 2004, at Wrestling World 2004, Nakamura successfully defended the IWGP Heavyweight Championship against the NWF Heavyweight Champion Yoshihiro Takayama in a title unification match.
 However, Nakamura was forced to vacate the title due to an injury just a month later.

 Upon his return, Nakamura received a shot at the title at Nexess on May 3, now held by Bob Sapp, but lost to the defending champion.
-Later that month, Nakamura competed in his last MMA fight, defeating Alexey Ignashov with a forearm choke on May 22.
 On December 11, Nakamura and his tag team partner Hiroshi Tanahashi defeated Kensuke Sasaki and Minoru Suzuki in a decision match to win the IWGP Tag Team Championship.
 On January 4, 2005, at Toukon Festival: Wrestling World 2005, Nakamura defeated his own tag team partner to win the IWGP U-30 Openweight Championship.
 During their tag team title reign, the two left for an excursion to Mexico, where they feuded with Los Guerreros del Infierno and defended the IWGP Tag Team Championship against Rey Bucanero and Olímpico.
 On October 30, they lost the IWGP Tag Team Championship to Cho-Ten (Hiroyoshi Tenzan and Masahiro Chono).